 In an effort to limit the transmission of COVID-19 within our community, the following closures, access limitations, and service changes are currently in place, either by the City of San Marino or other agencies that control our area:

 City Hall (Planning & Building, City Clerk) – Limited Public Access through October 31

 - Public access is limited to appointment-only for essential services that cannot be accomplished via telephone or email.

 - The only service that has been temporarily suspended is Tuesday Plan Check.

 - Regular business may still be conducted via phone or email whenever possible.
 Staff can be reached at (626) 300-0700 to help with these services or to help you set up an appointment.

 Crowell Public Library – Closed through October 31

-- Crowell Public Library is closed to visitors through August 31st.
-This includes all in-person programming, the Friends of the Library Book Shoppe, and passport acceptance services.
+- Crowell Public Library is closed to visitors through October 31.
+This includes all in-person programming and the Friends of the Library Book Shoppe.
+Passport acceptance services are by appointment only.

 - Staff is still available and can be reached at (626) 300-0777.
 Residents are also encouraged to still take advantage of our curbside pickup, numerous digital resources, and virtual programming.